nwekoyoestherifeoma-bit/monthy_expense_tracker/README.md

 # Monthly Expense Tracker

-A simple, interactive Python command-line application built in Google Colab to help users track their monthly spending, analyze their budget, and visualize their expenses.
+A simple, interactive command-line application built to help users track their monthly spending, analyze their budget, and visualize their expenses.

 ## Features
 * **Interactive Data Entry:** Prompts users to input expense names and amounts dynamically.